JamesSpaniak/vending_machine/README.md

 - Display is an interface between tty-prompt and vending machine.
 - Project configuration will be stored in settings.yaml file.

-## Future Improvements
+## Product Roadmap
-Future improvements if I had more time to work on this project
+Future improvements to add if given more time to work on this project

 - Keep a history of transactions.
 - Options to view most popular products, most restocked items, items with largest out of stock time, etc.